Cap-a-Pie works with children and families as part of its activities. These include: workshops and performances.

 - all children, regardless of gender, ethnicity, disability, sexuality or beliefs, have the right to equal protection from all types of harm or abuse.

 - some children are additionally vulnerable because of the impact of previous experiences, their level of dependency, communication needs or other issues.
+Extra safeguards may be needed to keep children who are additionally vulnerable safe from abuse.

 - working in partnership with children, young people, their parents, carers and agencies is essential in promoting young people’s welfare.